PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 ![GrowthBook - best open source ab testing tools](../images/blog/open-source-testing-tools/growthbook.png)

 GrowthBook is an open-source platform for feature flags and A/B tests which helps teams to deploy code efficiently and analyze experiments.
-Built by engineers who wanted better adoption insights into their releases, it is a modular solution that promotes feature flagging as an essential step in the development process and can be used as a full-stack platform, a plugin feature flagging tool or an analysis engine.
+Built by engineers who wanted better insights on new releases, it is a modular solution that promotes feature flagging as an essential step in the development process and can be used as a full-stack platform, a plugin feature flagging tool or an analysis engine.

 ### Who is GrowthBook for?